It’s a sweeping trend, a wind of change created collectively.

 The Compliance Charter was validated in 2021 by all employees and enabled the creation of an Ethics Committee made up of voluntary internal employees.

 Supporting employee development

 At M2DG, as in any company, success and growth are everyone’s business.
 Beyond being an additional motivating factor, compensating our employees based on the Group’s results is a gratifying way to remind them that they are the driving force of the company.
-This is why a Group profit-sharing plan is being developed for launch in 2021, in addition to an employee incentive policy.
+This is why a Group profit-sharing plan has been voted in 2021, in addition to a personal profit-sharing policy.

 In May 2019, M2DG set up its corporate savings plan, which enables employees to build a real estate portfolio within the company.
 This plan is for all employees and M2DG contributes 25%.

 In keeping with the implementation of Group compliance, M2DG set up an Ethics Committee to better reconcile economic development and CSR issues.
 With the Group currently developing and expanding rapidly, we consider this step essential.
 The purpose of this committee will be to guide and influence the company’s strategic decisions, exercise ethical veto power, and identify internal dysfunction.

 For 2022, the elected committee members are: